rexfilius/movie_app_flutter/README.md

 - [cached_network_image](https://pub.dev/packages/cached_network_image) = a Flutter library to show images from the internet and keep them in the cache directory.
 - [path_provider](https://pub.dev/packages/path_provider) = a Flutter plugin for finding commonly used locations on the filesystem.
 - [flutter_svg](https://pub.dev/packages/flutter_svg) = an SVG rendering and widget library for Flutter.
+- [google_fonts](https://pub.dev/packages/google_fonts) = A package to include fonts from fonts.google.com in your Flutter app.
 - [getx](https://pub.dev/packages/get)= a Flutter library for state, route and dependency management.